Skip to Content

 Instructions

-• Warm two tablespoons of avocado oil in a Dutch oven.
-Add the lamb to the pan, cover, and boil it over medium heat.
+• Warm the oil in a Dutch oven over medium heat.
+Add the lamb, cover, and bring it to a boil.
 Stir every 3 minutes to ensure even cooking.

-• Once the lamb changes color and you see water at the bottom of the pan, continue cooking for 20-30 minutes until the water reabsorbs.
-Set the meat aside.
+• Once the lamb changes color and starts releasing water, continue cooking over medium heat for 20-30 minutes until the water reabsorbs.
+Then, set the meat aside.

-• Preheat the wok and add 2 tablespoons of oil.
-Let the pan heat until it is smoking.
-Add a third of the lamb to the center of the pan and fry it.
-Once the meat absorbs the oil, add some water.
-Season with 1½ teaspoons of salt and 2 teaspoons of paprika and stir to combine.
+• Warm a wok over medium heat.
+Once hot, add two tablespoons of oil.
+Add a third of the lamb to the center of the pan and let it stir fry.
+Once the meat absorbs the oil, add some water and season with 1½ teaspoons of salt and two teaspoons of paprika.

-• Place the warm lavash over the meat to absorb the liquid and flavor, then add the lamb to the bread and top it with tomatoes and sumac onions.
+• Place a warm lavash over the meat to absorb some of the liquid.
+Then, transfer the lamb mixture to the lavash and top it with tomatoes and sumac onions.
 Roll the lavash and set it aside.
-Then, repeat this process twice with the remaining lamb (see wrapping instructions).
+Then, repeat steps 4 and 5 twice with the remaining lamb.

-• Cut the lavash in half or form it into a u-shape and serve with fresh lemon wedges or pickled green chilis.
+• Cut the lavash in half or form it into a U-shape and serve with fresh lemon wedges and pickled green chiles.

 Notes